nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Searches for tasks with an associated tag.

+Application: Used to find tasks that are similar in nature.

 Format: `findTag KEYWORD`

 * Searches through ModuleBook3.5 for tasks which have a tag named `KEYWORD`.